-The Board of Chosen Freeholders of the County has, by an ordinance duly and finally adopted on November 9, 2016, authorized the County Guaranty and the execution by the County of the Guaranty Reimbursement Agreement, dated as of the date of delivery of the Series 2017A, Bonds (the "Guaranty Agreement"), by and among the County, the Commission and the Trustee.
+The Board of Chosen Freeholders of the County has, by an ordinance duly and finally adopted on July 11, 2018, authorized the County Guaranty and the execution by the County of the Guaranty Reimbursement Agreement, dated as of the date of delivery of the Series 2018, Bonds (the "Guaranty Agreement"), by and among the County, the Commission and the Trustee.

-Pursuant to the County Guaranty, the County also approved the issuance of the Series 2017A Bonds for the purpose of financing the Refunding Project and the Government Loan Program.
+Pursuant to the County Guaranty, the County also approved the issuance of the Series 2018 Bonds for the purpose of financing the Government Loan Program.